robertsonmelanie03/Final_project/README.md

 To run this module, make sure you pip install **hkb_diamondsquare**.

 How to use:
-Run the program, go to the main() function if you want to change the seed or framerate Start a fire by left click a block
+Go to the program main.py, change the directory of forestfires_preprocessed.csv, go to the main() function if you want to change the seed or framerate
+Run the program main.py
+Start a fire by left click a block
 Put out a fire by right click a block
 Start a rain by press 1, press multiple times to make the rain heavy enough to put out all the fire